-The WTABC organization is based on a stakeholders model.
+The WTABC organization is based on a stakeholder model.
 See our list of WTA members.

 Join us today to add your voice to issues critical to the ongoing success of wilderness tourism in British Columbia.